Sabadell Q1 net profit beats forecasts as UK unit TSB returns to profit

-FinanceSabadell Q1 net profit beats forecasts as UK unit TSB returns to profit

-Spain's Banco Sabadell (SABE.MC) said on Friday its British unit TSB swung back to a profit in the first quarter after speeding up a cost-cutting plan, however the group's bottom line fell 22% as lending income remained under pressure.
+MADRID (Reuters) - Spain’s Banco Sabadell said on Friday its British unit TSB swung back to a profit in the first quarter after speeding up a cost-cutting plan, however the group’s bottom line fell 22% as lending income remained under pressure.

 The bank reported a net profit of 73 million euros ($88.5 million), above a 56 million euros forecast from analysts polled by Reuters, as it booked fewer provisions for loan losses.